-- All Recruitment Staff will have completed the NSPCC Safer Recruitment Training.
-Safer recruitment training: online and in-person | NSPCC Learning - All applicants will complete an application form asking for details of any criminal convictions (subject to the Rehabilitation of Offenders Act 1974). - All contact employees will be over the age of 18. - All employees will be interviewed - Applicants will be asked to disclose if they have ever been barred from working with children or disqualified under the 2006 Childcare Act and 2018 Regulations. - Experience Education will apply for an enhanced Disclosure and Barring Service (DBS) for employees who have a role that involves working daily with children and young people, for example Activity instructors. - Experience Education will ensure suitable Safeguarding checks are undertaken for support roles (Catering assistants, housekeepers, Reps, Maintenance roles).
-This may involve applying for a Basic Disclosure and Barring Service (DBS). - All employees will be reference checked as part of the recruitment process. - All employees will complete an induction and training period. - All employees with access to the Experience Education LMS will complete the online Safeguarding training module.
-Employees without access will complete the Safeguarding PowerPoint and declaration. - All employees will receive specific Safeguarding training based on their roles and responsibilities

-• All employees will be aware of who the company's Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead is.
+- All applicants will complete an application form asking for details of any criminal convictions (subject to the Rehabilitation of Offenders Act 1974). - Experience Education will apply for an enhanced Disclosure and Barring Service (DBS) for employees who have a role that involves working daily with children and young people, for example Activity instructors. - Experience Education will ensure suitable Safeguarding checks are undertaken for support roles (Catering assistants, housekeepers, Reps, Maintenance roles).
+This may involve applying for a Basic Disclosure and Barring Service (DBS). - All employees will be reference checked as part of the recruitment process. - All contact employees will be over the age of 18. - All employees will be interviewed - All employees will complete an induction and training period. - All employees with access to the Travelopia LMS will complete the online Safeguarding training module.
+Employees without access will complete the Safeguarding PowerPoint and declaration. - All employees will receive specific Safeguarding training based on their roles and responsibilities - All employees will be aware of who the company's Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead is.